0 Comment

 What are the Characteristics of a Toxic Work Culture?

-In most cases, the elements of toxic work culture are right there in the open and thus are easily identifiable.
-Many times they remain hidden and require significant effort from the senior leaders to be uncovered.
+In most cases, the elements of toxic work culture are readily apparent and thus easily identifiable.

 1. Low employee morale